gngrwzrd/UIImageLoader/readme.md

 ### Manual Cache Cleanup

-If you aren't using server cache control, you can use a few helper methods to cleanup images on disk:
+If you want to perform disk cache cleanup manually at the start of your application, there are a few helpers available:

 ````
 - (void) clearCachedFilesOlderThan1Day;